What Is PRK Eye Surgery? Cost and Recovery Time Explained

 • Check credentials: Look for hospitals that have qualified and experienced eye surgeons who are certified to perform PRK surgery.
 Check if the hospital has proper accreditations and certifications from regulatory bodies.

 • Ask for recommendations: Ask your friends, family, or colleagues who have undergone PRK eye surgery for their recommendations.
-They can provide valuable insights into their experience and the quality of care they received.

 • Consult with the hospital: Schedule a consultation with the eye hospital and discuss your concerns and expectations with the doctor.
 Ask about the experience and success rate of the doctor and the hospital in performing PRK surgery.